Confidential documents in Turnitin

 Step 2: Create a class

-- Create a class: To create a new Class, fill in the required fields on the ‘Create a new
+- Create a class: To create a new Class, fill in the required fields on the ‘Create a new class’ page.
+Enter the following fields:

-– Class type: Choose ‘Standard’ here
+- Class type: Choose ‘Standard’

 - Class name: Enter a clear name for the Class

-– Subject area: Choose one of the options, this has no further effect on the process
+- Subject area: Choose one of the options; this has no further effect on the process

-– Student level: Choose one of the options, this has no further effect on the process
+- Student level: Choose one of the options; this has no further effect on the process

 - Class end date: After this date, the Class will no longer be available

-- Save data: After creation, a screen will appear with the Class ID and the chosen Enrollment key.
-Save this data carefully, because students need both to enroll.
+2. Confirm: Click Submit to create the Class. - Save details: After creation, a screen will appear with the Class ID and the chosen Enrollment key.
+Save this information carefully, as students need both to enroll.

-- Add: Click on the Add Assignment button.
+- Add: Click the Add Assignment button.

-- Title: provide a title for the assignment
+- Title: Give the assignment a title.

-- Dates: set a Start Date, Due Date and Feedback Release Date
+- Dates: Set a Start Date, Due Date, and Feedback Release Date